May 24, 2022 – Dawson City, Yukon

 I go over to the hotel’s restaurant for breakfast.
 It is a buffet, so I have some insipid scrambled eggs, toast, a bit of bacon, some fruit and yogurt, and of course coffee.
 The staff are still learning their jobs, since the restaurant has only been open for a few days.
 It costs me $29 – these breakfasts are expensive!

-I spend the rest of the morning doing a walking tour of the city, taking photos as I go.
+I spend the rest of the morning doing a self-guided walking tour of the city (see map below), taking photos as I go.
 There are lots of funky buildings to see – some very old and some new.
 Some of the historic locations include Jack London‘s cabin and the Robert Service cabin, both of which are closed, so I see them from the outside.
 The Klondike Mines Railway Locomotive Shelter has several steam engines on display inside, but it is closed too, so I take photos through the dirty windows.
 They also have some derelict tracked vehicles outside that I speculate (despite missing dozer blades) were probably used for hauling goods through the bush, building roads and moving gravel and dirt.

 A condemned St. Andrew’s Presbyterian Church – 1901 shows how a building foundation can be destroyed by permafrost heaving.
 The memory of the O’Brien Brewing and Malting Company is now reduced to a single beer wagon on a back street behind the Yukon Hotel.
 I walk back along the dyke on the Yukon River and approach the SS Keno sternwheel paddle steamer on display in a dry dock beside the Yukon River.
 This historic site is also closed, a recurring theme today!
 I pass by a former bank building where Robert Service once worked, the Flora Dora Hotel, another former “dance hall” in its heyday (Lulu Mae Johnson) and Klondike Kate’s restaurant & cabins.